devkpm/brug/README.md

 * Database creation

-We used mysql, copy the config/database.yml.example to config/databae.yml, fill in all the required fields en run these defailt rails commands
+We used mysql, copy the config/database.yml.example to config/databae.yml, fill in all the required fields and run these default rails commands

     rake db:create:all
     rake db:migrate